radview/webload-documentation/docs/recorder/appendix_a.md

 3. For example, in the preceding figure, the comment area contains the name of the old mail box.

-4. Enter the appropriate field value into the Value column next to the field name, as described in [Table 52](#_bookmark250).
+4. Enter the appropriate field value into the Value column next to the field name, as described in the [Table](#imap_renamemailbox).

 5. Click **OK**.